rustbunker/paradis/README.md

 `paradis` is open source, and contribution is welcome.
 There are several ways you can contribute:

-1. by trying `paradis` out for your application and report your experience in the [forum](https://github.com/Andlon/paradis/discussions).
+1. by trying `paradis` out for your application and reporting on your experience in the [forum](https://github.com/Andlon/paradis/discussions).
 2. by filing [issues](https://github.com/Andlon/paradis/issues), like bugs, ideas for improvement or concerns about the design.
 3. by fixing bugs, improving documentation, or contributing new features as part of a pull request.